-- 14.1 Where Category D gaming machines are to be provided at premises which do not have a premises licence but will be wholly or mainly used for making Category D gaming machines available for use, an application may be made for a permit. - 14.2 A FEC can form part of larger premises provided it is separate and identifiable. - 14.3 In exercising its functions in respect of FEC permits, the Licensing Authority need not, but may have regard to the licensing objectives and must have regard to any guidance issued by the Gambling Commission. - 14.4 The Licensing Authority cannot attach conditions to this type of permit but will consider the matters set out below in paragraphs 14.5 to 14.7 when determining the suitability of an applicant for a permit. - 14.5 Applicants will be expected to show that there are policies and procedures in place to protect children from harm.
-These may include appropriate measures and training for staff in dealing with: - suspected truant school children on the premises - unsupervised young children on the premises - children causing problems on or around the premises - 14.6 Applicants will be expected to demonstrate a full understanding of the maximum stakes and prizes of the gambling that is permissible in unlicensed FECs and that staff are trained to have a full understanding of the maximum stakes and prizes. - 14.7 Applicants will be required to demonstrate that they have no relevant convictions as set out in Schedule 7 of the Act. - 14.8 The Council will not normally grant a FEC permit for premises which are located close to schools.
+- 14.1 Where Category D gaming machines are to be provided at premises which do not have a premises licence but will be wholly or mainly used for making Category D gaming machines available for use, an application may be made for a permit.
+As a result, it is generally not permissible for such premises to correspond to an entire shopping centre, airport, motorway service station or similar.
+Typically, the machines would be in a designated, enclosed area. - 14.2 In exercising its functions in respect of FEC permits, the Licensing Authority need not, but may have regard to the licensing objectives and

+- must have regard to any guidance issued by the Gambling Commission. - 14.3 The Licensing Authority cannot attach conditions to this type of permit but will consider the matters set out below in paragraphs 14.5 to 14.7 when determining the suitability of an applicant for a permit. - 14.4 Applicants will be expected to show that there are policies and procedures in place to protect children from harm.
+These may include appropriate measures and training for staff in dealing with: - suspected truant school children on the premises - unsupervised young children on the premises - children causing problems on or around the premises - 14.5 Applicants will be expected to demonstrate a full understanding of the maximum stakes and prizes of the gambling that is permissible in unlicensed FECs and that staff are trained to have a full understanding of the maximum stakes and prizes. - 14.6 Applicants will be required to demonstrate that they have no relevant convictions as set out in Schedule 7 of the Act. - 14.7 The Council will not normally grant a FEC permit for premises which are located close to schools.